drolsonmi/math2040/Labs/2040_Lab01_IntroToPython.md

   * Identify the explanatory and response variables
   * Create a scatterplot of the two variables, correctly labeled

 You are allowed to complete this assignment with other classmates.
+Group work is not required, but encouraged.

 Once completed, submit your work by doing the following:
 * Rename your lab by clicking on the current name (probably something like "Untitled0.ipynb") to something related to this lab (such as "Math2040-Lab1.ipynb")
+* Create a Text box at the top and list the names of all students that worked on this project
-* In Google Colab, select the `Share` button
+* Select the `Share` button
 * In the box at the top, add my email address: `michael.olson2@snow.edu`
+  * You may want to also add the email addresses of those in your group so that they have a copy as well
-* If it asks you for a message, be sure to include the names of all your group members who contributed to the lab
+* If it asks you for a message, please include the names of all your group members who contributed to the lab (this is in addition to the text box you created earlier)
 * Push `Send`